ncase/anxiety/scenes/act4.md

 b: But I want us to make *more* than mere peace!
 I want us to be *allies!*

 b: I want to be a good guard-dog.
+Just like how hunger & thirst are alarms for your physical needs,

-I want to protect you and your needs for safety, belonging, and goodness.
+b: I want to be the alarm for your emotional needs – your needs for safety, belonging, goodness.

-b: But I suck at it, so I need you to train me.
+b: But...
+I suck at my job, so I need you to train me.

 b: Teaching an old dog new tricks *will* take a while.
 Maybe *years.*

-b: And sometimes, I'll relapse a bit, I'll slip into my old habits.
+b: And sometimes I'll relapse, I'll slip into my old habits.

 b: I'll bark at shadows.
 I'll scare you with words.
 I might even show you some intrusive images of... things.

 b: I'm sorry!
 I'm a battered shelter dog!
-Battered dogs poop on your bed once in a while!
+Battered dogs poop on your bed sometimes!

 b: But if you're patient with me... and just stay and sit with me...